Is your FEMA Award Too Low to Make Your Hurricane Ida Home Repairs?Posted on: June 8, 2022

 - The estimate should include the contractor’s name, phone number, and address

-- The estimate should detail how the damages are related to the federal disaster
+- The estimate should say how the damages were caused by the federal disaster

 - The estimate should have a line-by-line break down of damages and costs